Schedule a Speaker for Your Next Event

 Dr. Kenneth Thomas

-Dr. Kenneth Thomas, has been at Northern Essex for the past eleven years.
+Dr. Kenneth Thomas, has been teaching at Northern Essex since 2003 .
 He earned his Associate of Arts in Liberal Arts from Northern Essex, a Bachelor of Science in Biology from UMass Lowell, and a Master of Science in Zoology and a Ph.D. in Biological Sciences from the University of Rhode Island.

 Prior to teaching at Northern Essex he taught for eight years at Hillsborough Community College in Florida.